 |Review Date:||October 6, 2014|

-Although not as ultra-compact as some business projectors, the BenQ HT1075 is about the size of a Blu-ray player, or an Xbox One, 12.3” x 4.1” x 9.6” to be specific.
-At roughly 6 pounds, the BenQ HT1075 makes it easy to cart this projector into another room, or over to a friend’s house.
-Setup of the BenQ HT1075 is a breeze.
-I opted for an IKEA end table in front of my couch placed about 9.5 feet from a 110” 16:9 screen.
-After adjusting the zoom and focus, and aiming the projector up a half-inch, only one click of vertical keystone adjustment is necessary.
+Although not as ultra-compact as some business projectors, the BenQ HT1075 is about the size of a Blu-ray player or an Xbox One, 12.3” x 4.1” x 9.6” to be specific.
+At roughly 6 pounds, the BenQ HT1075 makes it easy to cart this projector into another room or over to a friend’s house.
+The setup of the BenQ HT1075 is a breeze.
+I opted for an IKEA end table in front of my couch, placed about 9.5 feet from a 110” 16:9 screen.
+After adjusting the zoom and focus and aiming the projector up a half-inch, only one click of vertical keystone adjustment is necessary.
 There are 2 HDMI inputs on the back of the projector, allowing me to hook up directly to an Oppo BDP-95 for 3D and movie testing and to my Marantz receiver for gaming.
 The HDMI 2 input is MHL enabled for connecting to mobile devices.
 I tested out the BenQ HT1075’s keystone correction by also placing it off to the side of my couch.
 There’s a keystone button on the remote, making it easy to get to the adjustments.
-Each direction on the arrow pad adjust a different direction.
-There is a lot of play here, 30 steps in each direction, but of course there are downsides to using it.
+Each direction on the arrow pad adjusts a different direction.
+There is a lot of play here, 30 steps in each direction, but of course, there are downsides to using it.
 You will lose some sharpness and resolution along with image size.
-The projected image is manipulated within the 1920×1080 frame so each adjustment shrinks the image that ends up on the screen.
+The projected image is manipulated within the 1920×1080 frame, so each adjustment shrinks the image that ends up on the screen.
 The image still retained most of the sharpness and was pleasing to the eye.
 While I would never use this for a permanent setup, it does work well in a pinch.

 With Bright Images, Comes Fan Noise

 Although common in business projectors, a built-in speaker is not usually found in home theater projectors.
-That is one area the BenQ HT1075 stands apart from the pack.
-Inside is a small 10 watt speaker that features a resonant chamber for increased bass performance.
-As a fan of big, encompassing home theater sound, I would recommend against using the built-in 10 watt speaker in the BenQ HT1075 in a dedicated home theater room.
-It is not quite up to the task of recreating energetic, room shaking movie soundtracks.
-However, in a portable situation, such as watching an evening football game outside on a makeshift bedsheet screen, the speaker comes it very handy.
-There is no need to lug speakers and other audio gear over to a friend’s house for some large front projection gaming, everything is built into the BenQ HT1075.
+That is one area of the BenQ HT1075 that stands apart from the pack.
+Inside is a small 10-watt speaker that features a resonant chamber for increased bass performance.
+As a fan of big, encompassing home theater sound, I would recommend against using the built-in 10-watt speaker in the BenQ HT1075 in a dedicated home theater room.
+It is not quite up to the task of recreating energetic, room-shaking movie soundtracks.
+However, in a portable situation, such as watching an evening football game outside on a makeshift bedsheet screen, the speaker comes in very handy.
+There is no need to lug speakers and other audio gear over to a friend’s house for some large front projection gaming; everything is built into the BenQ HT1075.

 Light on Rainbow Effect